nikpag/Mockchain/README.md

 If this didn't help, then quite frankly, I don't know what will.

-This system is completely implemented in Go, and the communication is done using TCP sockets.
+This system is completely implemented in Go, and communication is done using TCP sockets.

 We measure the system's transaction throughput and block time, on 5-node and 10-node setups.